SpeedyWeather/SpeedyWeather.jl/docs/src/ringgrids.md

 ```@example ringgrids
 grid = FullGaussianGrid(map, input_as=Matrix)
 ```
+Note that `input_as=Matrix` is necessary as, RingGrids have a flattened horizontal dimension into a vector.
+To distinguish the 2nd horizontal dimension from a possible vertical dimension the keyword argument here is required.

 A full Gaussian grid has always ``2N`` x ``N`` grid points, but a `FullClenshawGrid` has ``2N`` x ``N-1``, if those dimensions don't match, the creation will throw an error.
 To reobtain the data from a grid, you can access its `data` field which returns a normal `Vector`